Variational Monte Carlo Optimization of Topological Chiral Superconductors: Conclusion and Outlook

 The authors thank David Ceperley, Liang Fu, Leyna Shackleton, Max Geier, and Aidan Reddy for useful discussions on the Monte Carlo calculations of the Fermi liquid, and Zhengyan Darius Shi regarding the variational parameters of the chiral superconductors.
 We also thank Long Ju and Tonghang Han for their experimental insights.
 This work was partially supported by the NSF grant DMR-2022428 (MLK, XGW) and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, XGW).
 AT was supported by NSF GRFP grant 2141064.
-Some of the numerical calculations were done on the subMIT HPC cluster at MIT.
+Some of the numerical calculations were done on the subMIT HPC cluster at MIT, and some were done using services provided by the OSG Consortium, which is supported by the National Science Foundation awards 2030508 and 2323298.

 \begingroup \allowdisplaybreaks